3 Reasons to Elope First, then Party

 You are committing yourself to this one person for the rest of your life.

-Too often I have heard tales of couples not spending time together on their wedding day because they were so focused on being good hosts to their guests.
+Too often we have heard tales of couples not spending time together on their wedding day because they were so focused on being good hosts to their guests.

 And that's great -- for your guests.

 But don't you think your wedding day should be focused on your partner and the life you are vowing to each other?

 Eloping allows you to do that.
 Then you can be a good host when you have a party celebrating your marriage.